 Types of Spinal Cord Injuries

-National Institutes of Health (NIH) classifies spinal cord injuries into the following degrees of severity:
+The National Institutes of Health (NIH) classifies spinal cord injuries into the following degrees of severity:

-Incomplete injury: There is still some movement and sensation below the injury site.
+- Incomplete injury: There is still some movement and sensation below the injury site.

-Complete injury: The damage is so severe that nearly all sensation and motor control below the injury site is lost.
+- Complete injury: The damage is so severe that nearly all sensation and motor control below the injury site is lost.

 In addition to incomplete vs incomplete, spinal cord injuries are divided into the following two broad categories:

 The Cost of Living with a Spinal Cord Injury